-There might be some products that are out of stock or not available currently on the website.
+Some products might be out of stock or not currently available on the website.
 These need to be handled in a way that turns the user’s disappointment into happiness.

-Not displaying the pages or directing the user to either the 404 page or any other page is not a good idea.
-Removing access to these pages will also remove the internal links placed earlier and will bring down the SEO results.
+Not displaying the pages or directing the user to the 404 page or any other page is not a good idea.
+Removing access to these pages will also remove the internal links placed earlier and bring down the SEO results.
 You should continue displaying the page and maybe not take orders and display the stock message.
-You can also take advance orders on these products and provide additional discounts as the delivery time will be delayed.
+You can also take advance orders on these products and provide additional discounts on the delivery time.

-Local SEO uses geographical proximity in SEO and brings traffic to your store where you can do the closure the sale.
-Physical visits also help in building a strong relationship with customers that boost loyalty and long-term sales.
+Local SEO uses geographical proximity in SEO and brings traffic to your store, where you can close the sale.
+Physical visits also help build a strong relationship with customers, boosting loyalty and long-term sales.

 Off-page SEO includes all activities and steps taken on someone else’s website.
-The steps help in link building that search engines take into account to rank the website.
+The steps help in link building so that search engines consider ranking the website.

 Not just the quantity of links but also the quality and relevance of links are to be considered.
 Links built on high DA, PA, and low spam score websites hold more weightage for SEO and increase the DA PA of your site too.

-There are many off-page activities that you can use like image posting, bookmarking, classified, pdf submission, etc. We are not going into these activities individually but will focus on key ones.
+There are many off-page activities that you can use, like image posting, bookmarking, classified submission, pdf submission, etc. We are not going into these activities individually but will focus on key ones.

 You can tie up with affiliate marketing agencies or influencers to help in sales.
-They have a system of their own and show your product or service on their site.
-This helps in link building and also sales.
+They have a system and show your product or service on their site.
+It helps in link building and also sales.

-The rates charged by these affiliate marketers are generally high but help you in finding and connecting with new users that you might not be able to do so on your own.
+The rates charged by these affiliate marketers are generally high but help you find and connect with new users that you might not be able to do on your own.

 Guest blogging is a good step to building a brand and backlinks.
 Find bloggers who work in the same sector as you are and connect with them to publish guest blogs.
 These bloggers charge some money to publish these guest blogs.

 You can also approach influencers on social media and ask them to endorse your product or service.
 These influencers have a good following around them and know the industry or sector in depth.
-Make sure the influencers have a following in your sector before you finalize them for marketing.
+Please ensure the influencers have a following in your sector before you finalize them for marketing.

-We have the best eCommerce SEO experts in Delhi available in the industry who deliver guaranteed ranking in a very short period.
-Our SEO strategies are custom designed as per the sector and the products with room for continuous improvement and correction.
-We share monthly reports at the end of the month that covers the activities done, results achieved and the plan for the next month.
+We have the best eCommerce SEO experts available in the industry who deliver guaranteed ranking quickly.
+Our SEO strategies are custom designed per the sector and the products with room for continuous improvement and correction.
+We share monthly reports at the month's end that cover the activities done, results achieved, and the plan for the next month.